 - Add your from email address to their email client address book.
 This tells the inbox that it should expect to receive emails coming from that address.
 Each email client has a different process for adding email addresses, which can be found in their help documentation.

-- Request that their IT/Email team whitelist your email sending domain.
+- Request that their IT/Email team add your email sending domain to their allowlist.
 This tells their email server that it should expect to receive emails from any from address containing your domain (e.g., hubspot.com).

-- Request that their IT/Email team whitelist your sending IP addresses from HubSpot.
+- Request that their IT/Email team add your sending IP addresses from HubSpot to their allowlist.

 - Open and click links in marketing emails they do receive from you.
 This tells the inbox to trust emails coming from your address and email sending domain.
 An email client is always learning; if your contacts continue to open and click on your emails, the email client will learn to accept those emails in the future.